Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 Special Statement on Sibfox.com: This used to be a website where people could get into contact with breeders of domesticated foxes from Siberia.
 It now appears to have been taken over by some idiot [entitled Tame Fox: Diseases, Child Attacks, Illegal in USA] that uses the most asinine lies to discourage people from getting foxes, such as citing incidences of wild foxes, likely rabid, biting people.
-It isn't credible to say the least.
+It isn't credible, to say the least.

-A blog about a domesticated fox
+This is a blog about a domesticated fox.

-5. Other foxes: Arctic, Grey, Swift and Corsac
+5. Other Foxes: Arctic, Grey, Swift and Corsac

 In general, a lot of what applies to red foxes is also true of the other species relatively common in the exotic pet trade.
-Foxes in general are high energy, aloof, and skittish.
+Foxes in general are high-energy, aloof, and skittish.

-- They still have a strong odor
+- They have a strong odor.

-- They are a smaller species compared to red foxes and have a more mellow disposition
+- They are a smaller species compared to red foxes and have a more mellow disposition.

 - Obviously, they can tolerate colder temperatures and might overheat in high heat.

-- Relatively calm (for a fox)
+- They are relatively calm (for a fox).

 Both the Corsac and swift foxes are less common than greys, reds, and arctics.

-- Social for a fox
+- They are social for a fox.

-- Originates from a desert climate
+- Corsac foxes originate from a desert climate.

 6. Fennec Fox

 Fennec foxes are arguably one of the more popular exotic pets, and they excite people who didn't know such unusual-looking animals can be pets.
-I've listed them as one of what I consider to be closest to an ideal exotic (mammalian) pet (for a person tolerant of non-dog like ease).
+I've listed them as one of what I consider to be closest to an ideal exotic (mammalian) pet (for a person tolerant of non-dog-like ease).
 These are the only foxes suitable for 100% indoor life, although some people might choose to make outdoor pens for them anyway.

 In my opinion, their size makes them very manageable, and unlike some of the other foxes, they have little smell, an enormously desirable trait.
 Being desert foxes, they conserve water and have dry droppings.
 Some people might let them free-roam, but it is recommended they have their own cage or room.
 Once again, these are still foxes and they still might make bad pets to people expecting the home adaptability of domesticated dogs.